-To disable authentication, when starting the server, use the "--unauth\comm" flag (or "-u" for short).
-You must also use "-u" in rdci to access unauth rdc.
-The /lib/systemd/system/rdc.service file can be edited to pass arguments to rdcd on starting.
-On the client side, when calling rdc\channel\create(), the "secure" argument must be set to False.
+To disable authentication, when starting the server, use the '--unauth_comm' flag (or '-u' for short).
+You must also use '"-u"' in 'rdci' to access 'unauth rdcd'.
+The '/lib/systemd/system/rdc.service' file can be edited to pass arguments to 'rdcd' on starting.
+On the client side, when calling 'rdc_channel_create()', the '"secure"' argument must be set to 'False'.

-4.2.1.1 Scripts
+5.2.1.1 Scripts

 RDC users manage their own keys and certificates.
 However, some scripts generate self-signed certificates in the RDC source tree in the authentication directory for test purposes.
-The following flowchart depicts how to generate the root certificates using the openssl command in 01gen\root\cert.sh:
+The following flowchart depicts how to generate the root certificates using the openssl command in 01gen_root_cert.sh: